victorhslima98/Filter_Fir/README.md

 # Filter_Fir
-This project was devoloped in VHDL
+This project is about the construction of optimized fir filter.
+It was implemented rom memory, state machine and others component, aiming improve the functioning of the filter.